-The Council holds this land for the primary purpose of providing a connected open space area with recreation and community facilities for community use and spaces that may be utilised from time to time for complementary business purposes.
+The Council holds this land for the primary purpose of providing open space and recreation facilities and spaces that may be utilised from time to time for complementary business purposes.
 The Council also holds this land for secondary purposes associated with addressing environmental, urban design, heritage and stormwater management needs (in no particular order of precedence).